Jay David Miller

-Jay David Miller's work focuses on how colonial American literature configures the relationship between theology, land, and economy.
-He is particularly interested in how Quaker writers render this relationship, and how their writings develop and change from the English Revolution to the American Revolution.
+Jay David Miller's work concerns changes in how colonial American literature configures the relationship between theology, land, and economy.
+He is particularly focused on how Quaker writers render this relationship, and how their writings develop and change from the English Revolution to the American Revolution.
 By employing a capacious understanding of Quaker literary history that includes writers such as William Penn, Jonathan Dickinson, Elizabeth Ashbridge, Anthony Benezet, Elizabeth Drinker, William Bartram, and Charles Brockden Brown, and by situating these writers within larger literary and historical contexts, his project tracks a variety of Quaker theological visions of the environment as they respond to the problems of empire and commerce in the Atlantic world.
 His related article on John Woolman's idea of wilderness has been published in the journal Religion and Literature.

 Recent Scholarly Activity:

 "'[A]nswerable to the design of our creation': John Woolman’s Agrarian Vision," 10th Biennial Conference of the Society of Early Americanists, University of Tulsa, Tulsa, OK, March 1-4, 2017.

 "Jamaica, Jonathan Dickinson, and the Quaker Atlantic World in the Late Seventeenth Century," The Colonial Caribbean in Context, Symposium Hosted by the University of Notre Dame History Department, South Bend, IN, February 7-8, 2016.